 In the Project's 'Cost' Module, we have arranged and automated all of the key financial related processes and procedures required for best-practice management of a project without the need to touch a single document or spreadsheet.
 In the Cost Module, you can observe the following features on that page including:

 - Project Finance Management Long Actions

 4. Create and View Budgets

 If you have a Project Budget, you can enter it using these steps.
-Else if you have no Project Budget yet, you can skip straight to Section 5.
+If you don't have a Project Budget yet, you can skip straight to Section 5.

-Step 1: From the Three Dots Menu ( ) against the Project’s ‘Cost Plan’ row, select ‘Add Budget’ and enter the Budget title, amount and status.
+Step 1: From the Three Dots Menu () on the Project’s ‘Cost Plan’ row, select ‘Add Budget’ and enter the Budget title, amount and status.

 Step 2: On the ‘Overall’ page, unravel the row by clicking on the unravel wheel to expose the budget you have created.
 Keep an eye out for unravel wheel throughout Mastt to give you an indication of where data is available for interrogation.

 Step 3: View all Project Budgets in the ‘Budgets’ Register.